-The Council of Ministers is the body which approves debt on behalf and at the expense of the state and issues government guarantees in accordance with the requirements of the Constitution.
+The Council of Ministers is the body which approves debt on behalf of the state and issues government guarantees in accordance with the requirements of the Constitution.
 The authority to issue government securities ("GS") and to negotiate and sign government loan agreements and government guarantee agreements within the ambit of the State Budget Law is delegated to the Minister of Finance.
 The Ministry of Finance manages and monitors debt and provides official information on debt performance.